 Interns will have the opportunity to work in different roles on a carousel during the academic year.
 Type of job roles may include:

 To be considered for an internship you should be:

-- A Young person aged 18 – 24 in receipt of an Education Health Care Plan (EHCP)
+- Have an Education Health Care Plan (EHCP)

-- Be able to develop good customer service skills and have a positive attitude to work
+- Be able to develop good customer service skills and have a good work ethic

 - Be in your final year of education and ready to start work at the end of the Supported Internship